WRF Physics¶

 Deep and shallow convection sub-grid scheme using a mass flux approach with downdrafts and CAPE removal time scale

-The following two options may be used with this scheme:
+The following additional options may be used with this scheme:

 kfeta_trigger :